Yuki-42/minesweeper/docs/code/internals/database.md

 have a default value of `CURRENT_TIMESTAMP` and will be set to the current date and time when a new row is inserted.
 This column will be the 2nd column in all tables.

+All data that is accessed by the API must have a `uuid` column that will store a UUID for the row.
+This column will have a default value of `uuid_generate_v4()` and will be set to a new UUID when a new row is inserted.
+This column will be the 3rd column in all tables.
+This UUID will be used to identify the row in the API.

+## Many to Many Relationships

+Some tables will have many-to-many relationships.
+These relationships will be handled using a separate table that will store the IDs of the two tables that are related.
+These tables will comply with the naming convention of `table1_table2` where `table1` and `table2` are the names of the tables that are related.
+These tables will also comply with the above [rules](#tables).

+The foreign keys in these tables must be set to `ON DELETE CASCADE` and `ON UPDATE CASCADE` to ensure that when a row is deleted from one of the related tables, the row is also deleted from the relationship table.

+The foreign keys must also follow the naming convention of `table1_id` and `table2_id` where `table1` and `table2` are the names of the tables that are related.

 ### users

 Used to store user information.